canonical/sqlair/docs/howto/custom-types-in-structs.md

 (custom-types)=
 # Use custom types in structs
 SQLair makes it very easy to serialise to and from structs.
-But one case that may cause issue, is when you have a user-defined type in your struct.
+But one case that may cause issues is when you have a user-defined type in your struct.
 For
 example:
 ```go
 type MyModel struct {